Inc44/dotfiles/COMMAND.md

 `sudo command`: Execute the specified command with superuser (root) privileges

 `sudo su`: Switch the user to the root user

+`sunshine --creds username password`: Set credentials for the web UI

 `sync`: Synchronize cached writes to persistent storage